garfix/nli-go/doc/remarks.md

+## 2022-09-03

+I was going to add the fully expanded semantic attachments at parse time.
+But I knew the shallow (unexpanded) attachements would be changed (when resolving one-anaphora).
+So I would need to rebuild the semantic structure again later.
+I didn't like this idea.

+What I can also do is create the expanded attachment structure, while keeping it attached to the tree.
+And then allow this structure to be changed, by modifying it, in stead of making a copy.

+Mutating a structure is not in agreement with functional programming, but what I can do is create a complete copy of the parse tree in each step that requires the tree to be changed.
+This way I can change the tree, and still adhere to functional requirements: copy-on-change.

+---

+This changes the way I've used the parse tree up to now.
+At the moment the semantic attachments remain "shallow" (unexpanded) until the relationize phase.
+I want to change that: I want to expand the relations right away, so that I can make changes to the semantics as well as the syntax tree, in the understanding process.

+It's easier to modify a tree than to rebuild it in a slightly changed way.
+So I copy it first, and then make changes to the copy.

+I can't oversee the consequences of this action, but I already know that this gives me more flexibility.
+It is interesting to keep the link of syntax node to semantic node.

+## 2022-08-23

+There is yet another problem with replacing an event referent with its semantics.

+If I replace "it" with its (event) meaning ("stack up both of the red blocks and either a green cube or a pyramid"), we get:

+    How many objects did you touch while you were doing [stack up both of the red blocks and either a green cube or a pyramid]?

+Two things are wrong with this:

+1) this new command is not the event we're referring to, it's a new instance of the same command
+2) this command will actually be executed while performing the question

+An action like this can be executed or described.
+Unlike with noun phrases, these are completely different things.

 ## 2022-08-22

 "One-Anaphora is not Ellipsis" (which has remained a draft?) is an interesting article, but I'm not convinced by the author's arguments.
 And then there's this example